Skip to main content

 To apply for WACTAC, you must:

-• Commit to attending weekly meetings: WACTAC meets on Thursdays from 4:30 to 6:30 pm, September through June.
+• Commit to attending weekly meetings: WACTAC meets on Thursdays from 4:30–6:30 pm, September 10–June 3.
 Weekly attendance is expected.
 Before applying, think about sports schedules, work commitments, and any extracurricular activities that could fill your time throughout the school year.

 Resources

-Education and Public Programs are supported by the Patrick and Aimee Butler Family Foundation and Susan and Rob White.
+Lead support for the Walker’s Learning and Public Programs is provided by the Pohlad Family Community Engagement Fund.
+Additional support is provided by the Patrick and Aimee Butler Family Foundation and Susan and Rob White.